England–Germany football rivalry: Club level

 As well as the rivalry between the national sides, English and German club teams have also met on numerous occasions in the various European club competitions.
+The English hold the upper hand in club football encounters.

+Finals

+Other memorable matches were the controversial 1975 European Cup final in which Bayern beat Leeds United after the latter had penalty claims turned down by a French referee who also disallowed a goal scored by Peter Lorimer with a shot from outside the area.

+Apart from the 1977 European Cup final, Liverpool beat Mönchengladbach, they also met in the 1973 UEFA Cup final and the 1978 European Cup semi-final.
+Liverpool had defeated four German sides on their way to victory in their 1973 win.
+In the final first leg at Anfield, Liverpool won 3–0, only for Borussia Mönchengladbach to pull back to 3–2 on aggregate by half-time.
+The Reds hung on in the second half.
+Aston Villa defeated FC Bayern Munich in 1982 European Cup final in Rotterdam.

+In the memorable 1999 UEFA Champions League final between Manchester United and Bayern Munich, United were trailing 1–0 until they scored two late goals in injury time to win 2–1.

-On 19 May 2012, Bayern Munich met Chelsea in the 2012 UEFA Champions League Final.
-Having recently missed out on the Bundesliga title to their rivals Borussia Dortmund, Bayern Munich suffered defeat at the Allianz Arena; a game dubbed "Finale dahoam" (Bavarian for "final at home") as it marked the second time that any team played the tournament's final at their home ground.
+On 19 May 2012, Bayern Munich met Chelsea in the 2012 UEFA Champions League final.
+Bayern Munich suffered defeat at the Allianz Arena; a game dubbed "Finale dahoam" (Bavarian for "final at home") as it marked the second time that any team played the tournament's final at their home ground.

-The game ended as a 1–1 draw after added extra time (aet) before being decided 4–3 on penalties.
-Bayern Munich seemed like the more dominant of the two sides throughout, but an overtly defensive Chelsea team "parked the bus", preventing many chances which eventually led them to their first Champions League win.
+The game ended as a 1–1 draw after extra time before being decided 4–3 on penalties.
+Bayern Munich seemed like the more dominant of the two sides throughout, but could not break down Chelsea's defence.

+Borussia Dortmund's wins over holders West Ham United and Liverpool (final in Glasgow) in the 1965–66 European Cup Winners' Cup were memorable as were West Ham's win over TSV 1860 Munich at Wembley Stadium in the final of the same competition a year earlier.
+Chelsea also defeated VfB Stuttgart in the final of 1998.